No script

 And that's part of the reason why it may be dangerous for hikers to go on their own.

 But if you want to see wild animals in their natural habitat while staying safe we have a selection of wildlife tours most of which take place in Brasov county.
-Our specialist wildlife guides will take you deep in the mountains.
+Our specialist wildlife guides will take you deep into the mountains.

 85-100% chances of seeing bears on this tour: